 You can find planned dates for the reopening of public toilets on our public toilets reopening page

-Argyll and Bute’s 31 council-maintained play areas will start to re-open, with physical distancing, on Monday 29 June as part of Phase 2 easing of lockdown restrictions.
+Argyll and Bute’s 31 council-maintained play areas started to re-open, with physical distancing, on Monday 29 June as part of Phase 2 easing of lockdown restrictions.
 Families with children using the equipment in the play parks are advised to follow good hand hygiene guidelines as play equipment is not sanitised.
 This includes - maintaining appropriate social distancing and cleaning hands before and after using equipment.

 In accordance with national guidelines, there will be signage reminding everyone of the measures they can take to remain safe and there will be increased litter collections.
 The Scottish Government website also provides information on staying safe and protecting others